Icon Fonts vs SVGs - Which One Should You Use?

 Although both SVGs and icon fonts are vector-based, browsers interpret icon fonts as text, which means they are subject to anti-aliasing.
 Therefore, SVGs tend to look a little sharper than icon fonts.

 Because icon fonts must be inserted via a pseudo element, positioning font icons can be tricky.
 You may have to consider the

 letter-spacing among other factors to get the pseudo element and the actual glyph to match up perfectly.
 For SVGs, you just have to set the size.

+If accessibility is a top priority for your project, SVGs may be the better choice.
 Unlike icon fonts, SVGs have built-in semantically-sensible elements, so you don't have to include any workarounds to make your fonts accessible to screen readers.

 SVG icon tools and resources

 Mozilla's Developer Network has a very thorough SVG tutorial that explains how to stylize your icons with inline CSS.
 In addition to Adobe Illustrator, there are several tools to help you implement SVG icons.
 IcoMoon is an excellent resource for premade SVGs and font icons, and the IcoMoon app allows you to create your own.
 If you're looking for something open source, Inkscape is a free vector drawing program that exports SVG files.
 Tools like Convertio allow you to convert other image formats to SVG files.

 It's important to note that programs like Illustrator and Inkscape often embed extra information into exported SVG files that you don't need.
 Therefore, you should run your SVG icons through an optimization tool like SVGO or the SVG Minifier to trim them down before adding them to your website.